fedora-infra/fedimg/README.md

 ### Current

-None yet -- I've just started!
+* Local file downloads (to be sent, for example, to an NFS share to make the image files available on Fedora's internal FTP server

 ### Future

-* Internal Fedora FTP server

 * Amazon EC2